Old City of Jerusalem: Muslim Quarter

 The Muslim Quarter (حارَة المُسلِمين, Hārat al-Muslimīn) is the largest and most populous of the four quarters and is situated in the northeastern corner of the Old City, extending from the Lions' Gate in the east, along the northern wall of the Temple Mount in the south, to the Western Wall – Damascus Gate route in the west.
-During the British Mandate, Sir Ronald Storrs embarked on a project to rehabilitate the Cotton Market, which was badly neglected under the Turks.
+During the British Mandate, Sir Ronald Storrs embarked on a project to rehabilitate the Cotton Merchants' Market, which was badly neglected under the Turks.
 He describes it as a public latrine with piles of debris up to five feet high.
 With the help of the Pro-Jerusalem Society, vaults, roofing and walls were restored, and looms were brought in to provide employment.

 Like the other three quarters of the Old City, until the riots of 1929 the Muslim quarter had a mixed population of Muslims, Christians, and also Jews.
 Today, there are "many Israeli settler homes" and "several yeshivas", including Yeshivat Ateret Yerushalayim, in the Muslim Quarter.
 Its population was 21,850 in 2020.